BSData/warlords-of-erehwon/README.md

 Warlords of Erehwon
 ===================
-Files originally created by the3dwargamer@outlook.com  Contact for any issues or bugs you may find.
+Files originally created by the3dwargamer@outlook.com.
+Please report any issues here: https://github.com/BSData/warlords-of-erehwon/issues

 12/18/20 - First version of Ratters added.
 8/19/19 - Order dice have been added.